ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-The measurements by colorimeter were made in the modeDefault with activated Overdrive.
-The maximum brightness is 255.729 cd / m2, the black field brightness is 0.323 cd / m2 and the contrast is 792: 1.
-The stock of brightness is small, but for a gaming laptop is enough.
-The screen is calibrated very sensibly, very little goes to cold colors (which can be corrected if desired), the color coverage is close to sRGB:
+Measurements with a colorimeter were made in the modeDefault with Overdrive activated.
+Maximum brightness is 255.729 cd/m2, black field brightness is 0.323 cd/m2 and contrast ratio is 792:1.
+The brightness reserve is small, but quite enough for a gaming laptop.
+The screen is calibrated very intelligently, just a little goes into cool shades (which can be adjusted if desired), the color gamut is close to sRGB:

 </ img>